chastell/practicing-ruby/persisting-relations.md

 Let’s assume for a second that we want to write [a small application for handling quotes](https://github.com/chastell/signore) – what would be the simplest way to persist them?
-See for yourselves:
+See for yourself:

 ```ruby
 require 'yaml/store'